 In 2017, some industrial gas users were being offered new gas contracts at a wholesale price of $20/GJ.
 This is around five times the average of historical contracts struck before 2015.

 A number of industry groups and industrial users of natural gas have found not only has the cost of gas being offered to them increased, but that they are unable to source long-term contracts with suppliers.
 This has created increased uncertainty for major gas users around both their profitability and long term viability.

 By importing LNG directly into NSW, AIE plans to make a new source of gas available to the NSW market.

 JERA, a key partner in the AIE consortium is the largest buyer of LNG in the world, ensuring access to competitively priced LNG.
 The delivery of natural gas directly into NSW will also eliminate the additional pipeline transmission costs currently involved in bringing gas to NSW from Victoria and Queensland.

-The AIE Project provides an efficient and, subject to approval timeframes, fast solution to the current supply and price issues facing NSW’s industrial gas users.
+The AIE Project provides an efficient and, fast solution to the current supply and price issues facing NSW’s industrial gas users.